Introduction

 In the above diagram you see an area within brown-dotted lines.
 That is basically representing an ontology for a process case.
 It follows the generic ontology of the area above it ([12], [2] and [22]).
 The coTemporalPart relations allow for zero-to-many such temporal parts for variations of process cases.

 NOTE - The relations temporalPartOf and coTemporalPartOf actually are specializations that are relevant for a period in time between a given EffectiveDate and a DeprecationDate .
-Temporal parts may exiat simultaneously over different periods in time.
+Temporal parts may exist simultaneously over different periods in time.

 In the above diagram you also see an area within blue-dotted lines.
 That is basically representing one process case with its Requirements Classes.
 Those requirements follow the ontology just discussed.
-A process case is kind of 'suspended', like a trampoline, by 'WholeLife' individuals and classes by means of temporalPartOf and coTemporalPartOf relations.
+A process case is kind of 'suspended', like a trampoline, by 'Anchor' individuals and classes by means of temporalPartOf and coTemporalPartOf relations.
 Again, keep in mind that process cases usually have more than one (ClassOf)Stream.

-The Individuals [17], [7] and [27] are, predominantly, the placeholder for topological information (source, destination, location), and the Classes [15], [5] and [25] are the Requirements Classes, holding the design information for a process case.
+The Individuals [17], [7] and [27] are, predominantly, the placeholder for topological information (source, destination, location), and the Classes [15], [5] and [25] are the (functional) Requirements Classes, holding the design information for a process case.

 Interfaces with Plant Design and Process Engineering